C-W-D-Harshit/make-two-ai-talk/README.md

-# AI Conversation With Voice
+# AI vs AI Conversation

-A Node.js application that simulates an argumentative conversation between two AI characters (Maverick and Blaze) with voice output using Google Cloud Text-to-Speech.
+A Node.js application that facilitates a dynamic conversation between two AI characters (Maverick and Blaze), bringing their argument to life with voice output via Google Cloud Text-to-Speech.

 ## Features